mariodavid/mariodavid.github.io/_drafts/cuba-on-kubernetes-part-1.md

 When we look at this usage of the module, we find certain parameters that we can pass into the module.
 In the <code>general</code> section, you can define the name of the cluster, the environment and the zone the cluster should be located in.

-Then there are certain other options which can be configured, but I will not go through right now.
+Then there are certain other options which can be configured, but I will not go through them right now.
 This can be looked up in the documentation of this [module](https://registry.terraform.io/modules/google-terraform-modules/kubernetes-engine/google/1.15.0).

 <div class="well">